VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 received by the Orders and Registrations bounded context in a different order.

-The Windows Azure Service Bus guarantees that events are delivered in the order that they were sent, so in this scenario the issue must be caused by the time it takes for the steps in the test to create the messages and deliver them to the Windows Azure Service Bus.
-The problem was solved by introducing an artificial delay between the steps in the test..
+The Windows Azure Service Bus only offers best-effort FIFO, therefore it may not deliver events in the order that they were sent, it is also possible in this scenario that the issue occurs because of the different times it takes for the steps in the test to create the messages and deliver them to the Windows Azure Service Bus.
+The problem was solved temporarily by introducing an artificial delay between the steps in the test.

+In the V2 release, the team plans to address the general issue of messaging ordering and either modify the infrastructure to guarantee ordering or make the system more robust if messages do arrive out of order.

 [j_chapter3]:       Journey_03_OrdersBC.markdown
 [j_chapter4]:       Journey_04_ExtendingEnhancing.markdown